 During pregnancy, women undergo numerous physical and hormonal changes that can affect their overall health and may also have an impact on the health of their eyes.
 In reality, most women are misinformed or not aware of these eye changes, thus, we want to shed some light on the topic.

 Let's talk about eyesight and pregnancy!
 This article will discuss the most common potential eye problems during pregnancy, their causes, symptoms, and treatments.
-So that you can enjoy the beginning of your motherhood without worry, stress, or anxiety.
+So you can enjoy the beginning of your motherhood without worry, stress, or anxiety.

 Table of Contents: